Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/_index.en.md

   will create a new instance of the _application B_.
-- **Application B**: This will be an application that may have multiple purposes, but its main purpose will be to receive and handle data from _application A_ and automatically create a new instance using this data for a given instance owner.
+- **Application B**: This will be an application that may have multiple purposes, but its main purpose will be to receive and handle data from _application A_. automatically create a new instance using this data for a given instance owner.
 This application will differentiate from other Altinn apps since instances are created by